 And don’t forget; a conflict resolved is a relationship strengthened.

-To find out more about your personality and your handwriting you can get the (free) Graphology Review here:
+To find out more about your personality and your handwriting you can get “The Graphology Review” here.
+There’s no charge: